MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Signing.md

 write, treat the file as you would treat any unsigned script.
 Review the code to determine whether you can trust the script.

-## Enable strong private key protection for your certificate
+## Enable strong protection for your private key

-If you have a private certificate on your computer, malicious programs might be able to sign scripts on your behalf, which authorizes PowerShell to run them.
+If you have a private key and certificate on your computer, malicious programs might be able to sign scripts on your behalf, which authorizes PowerShell to run them.

-To prevent automated signing on your behalf, use Certificate Manager `Certmgr.exe` to export your signing certificate to a `.pfx` file.
-Certificate Manager is included in the Microsoft .NET SDK, the Microsoft Windows SDK, and in internet Explorer.
+To prevent automated signing on your behalf, use Certificate Manager `Certmgr.exe` to export your signing key and certificate to a `.pfx` file.
+Certificate Manager is included in the Microsoft .NET SDK, the Microsoft Windows SDK, and in Internet Explorer.

 To export the certificate: